 Kia Ora!
 We are proud to announce that the fourth PUPOL International Conference will take place on 11-12 April 2019 at the Victoria University of Wellington, New Zealand.
-The conference theme will be “Collaborative leadership for a sustainable future” and the call for papers is now open!
+The conference theme will be “Collaborative leadership for a sustainable future“.

-More details about the conference, the call for papers and key dates and deadlines can be found here: www.victoria.ac.nz/ethical-leadership.
+More details about the conference, key dates and programme can be found here: www.victoria.ac.nz/ethical-leadership.

 New Zealand is a land with incredible landscapes and an unique culture.
 Here is our New Zealand Story:

 We look forward to welcoming all of you in Wellington – the coolest little capital in the world!

 The final deadline for registration and submission of papers for PUPOL’s third international conference is 15 March 2018.

 Set to take place at The Swedish Defence University in beautiful Stockholm, this year’s conference promises to be yet another eventful gathering of scholars in public and political leadership from around the world.